7 Complex Words With Simple Definitions

-Big words are often big for a reason.
+Large words are often large for a reason.
 Many of them are highly technical, or are only called for on very specific occasions.
 However, sometimes a complex looking word can have a very simple definition, like the seven here on this list.
 These words are a lot like literary paprika; they're versatile, bold, and expand the palate.
 So without further ado, let's take a look at seven unusual words with surprisingly simple definitions.

 Funambulism- A Demonstration of Cleverness